Any business interested in an integrated marketing campaign cannot afford to overlook text messages or SMS marketing.

 Print, TV or radio advertisements are usually repeated several times to create brand awareness and retention.

-The disadvantage of having a niche audience which has opted-in is that you are going to be reaching fewer people than you would with an ad in a local or national newspaper, for instance.
+The disadvantage of having a niche audience which has opted-in is that you are going to reach fewer people than you would with an ad in a local or national newspaper, for instance.

 Mobile devices usually do not have any particular standard, as compared to PCs and laptops.
 They come in different shapes and sizes, and their screen size is never constant.
 Besides, mobile platforms vastly differ from one another, using different operating systems and browsers.
 So, creating one campaign for them can get stressful.